 Having been part of le Bac team for 17 years, I appreciate the solid reputation le Bac and our faculty have in the community.
 I strive to lead my energetic team and students to continue to collaborate with our multiple partners throughout the province.
-As budgets permit, our team endeavours to increasingly model how technology can enhance teaching and learning.
+As budgets permit, our team endeavors to increasingly model how technology can enhance teaching and learning.

-This year, we have the largest enrolment ever and are offering two sections of the first year Educational Foundations course.
+This year, we have the largest enrollment ever and are offering two sections of the first year Educational Foundations course.
 My goal is to continue to increase the Bac cohort.
 So far, our only challenge at this level has been finding large enough classrooms.

 Any final comments for now?